HeloiseMuller/Chimera/README.md

 ## 1-Coverage.R

-This script make a plot of the sequencing depth and coverage on species1, species2, and polyDNAviruses.
+This script makes a plot of the sequencing depth and coverage on species1, species2, and polyDNAviruses.

 ## 2-FindChimera_alongReIntegratedSegments.R

-This script read the file *_chimera_spWasp_vs_spHost.txt and outputs several files:
+This script reads the file *_chimera_spWasp_vs_spHost.txt and outputs several files:
 -  *_chimera_spWasp_vs_spHost_ordered.txt: the only difference with the input is that the table is ordered, i.e. that for each chimeric read, the information on the wasp has the suffix .s and the information on the host has no suffix.
 -  *_chimera_spWasp_vs_spHost_ordered.bedSpWasp: bed file of the coordinates on the wasp where the chimeric reads map
 -  *_Reads_SReintegrated_cat.lst: list of the reads that map on polydnavirus that have to be processed differently.
 Indeed, Re-integrated segments cannot integrate in the host genome so these chimeric reads probably correspond to the parental proviral segments.